 - Your opponent hits his or her shot into the net

 - Your opponent hits the ball out of bounds during a point

 - If your opponent does any of the following they automatically lose the point because of a rule break: touches the net with their paddle or any body part, moves the table during the point, or touches the table at any point with their free hand (hand without the paddle).

 Referees and Officials

-In table tennis there are referees and umpires present for the high level matches.
+In table tennis, referees and umpires are present for the high level matches.
 A referee is responsible for overseeing the entire tournament being played which includes supervision of the umpires.
 Any executive decisions or arguments in a specific match are to be dealt with by the referee.
-The umpires are responsible for focusing on an individual match and determine who wins each point based on the laws of the game.
+The umpires are responsible for focusing on an individual match and determining who wins each point based on the rules of the game.
 Additionally, at the high level tournaments there are timekeepers, stroke counters, and even a jury!